telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard.md

 ##

-An important feature in the Telerik Visual Studio Extensions is the __Project Upgrade Wizard__.
-It can facilitatethe process of upgrading the Telerik UI for ASP.NET AJAX to the latest version in your project.
+An important feature in the Telerik Visual Studio Extensions is the **Project Upgrade Wizard**.
+It can facilitate the process of upgrading the Telerik UI for ASP.NET AJAX to the latest version in your project.

-To start the Upgrade Wizard go to __Telerik__ > __UI for ASP.NET AJAX__ > __Upgrade Wizard__ in the Visual Studio menu.
+To start the Upgrade Wizard go to **Telerik** > **UI for ASP.NET AJAX** > **Upgrade Wizard** in the Visual Studio menu.

 On the first screen of the wizard is described what will be upgraded:
 >caption Figure 1: The first screen of the Upgrade Wizard